-This lets you enter key signature changes in the middle of a song, at the stopped position.
-This menu is useful when the selected song contains no key signature settings for displaying notation.
+This lets you enter key signature changes in the middle of a song, at the stopped position, allowing you to transpose key at any point within a song.
 For a list of the key signatures, with their relative minor keys and accidentals, see the chart below.